 Overload and repetitive movements

-Elbow pain can be a common problem, mainly caused by repetitive strain, such as tennis elbow or golfer's elbow.
-In this section we will explore the causes of these conditions and discuss treatment options.
+Elbow pain can be a common problem, especially caused by repetitive motion strain, such as tennis elbow or golfer's elbow.
+In this section, we'll explore the causes of these conditions and discuss treatment options.

 Causes of elbow pain due to overuse

-Overuse of the elbow is often the result of repetitive movements that cause persistent stress.
+Overuse of the elbow is often the result of repetitive motions that cause persistent stress.
 Some of the common causes include:

-- Tennis elbow: This occurs when the muscles and tendons around the elbow become overloaded, often due to repetitive movements such as tennis.
+• Tennis elbow: This occurs when the muscles and tendons around the elbow become overused, often as a result of repetitive motion such as playing tennis.

 Treatment of elbow pain caused by overuse